 Intel’s 11th-gen Rocket Lake-S chips are finally crossing the finish line as the latest desktop chips finally go on sale starting March 18.
 This includes the entire lineup of Core i9, Core i7, Core i5, and Core i3 processors, as well as the typical variants, such as overclockable configurations (K-series), those without integrated graphics (F-series), and small form factor options (T-series).

 As a reminder, these 11th-gen chips are the company’s very last 14nm chips and mark the end of a long journey for Intel as it moves to 10nm.
-Confusingly, 11th-gen Tiger Lake laptop chips are already using the newer 10nm node, outside of the higher-TDP chips used in gaming laptops or creator-based models.
+Confusingly, 11th-gen Tiger Lake laptop chips are already using the newer 10nm node, outside of the higher-TDP chips used in

 But before we get into all that, here is the official spec list, including pricing.